-Model Paper

-M.A DEGREE EXAMINTION- 2017-18

-FIRST SEMESTER

-Paper-105: STATISTICAL METHODS
+Model Paper M.A DEGREE EXAMINTION-FIRST SEMESTER BRANCH: ECONOMETRICS Paper-105: STATISTICAL METHODS (Under CBCS Revised Syllabus from 2018-19)

 Answer any FIVE questions Each question carries 4 marks(5X4=20)

 - 1. Define Arithmetic Mean and discuss its properties. - 2.
 Define Skewness and discuss different methods of measuring Skewness. - 3.
 Define Probability and discuss any three concepts associated with Probability. - 4.
 Expalin the concepts of Distribution Function and Probability Density Function. - 5.
 Distinguish between Point Estimation and Interval Estimation with an example. - 6.
 Explain the concept of Type I Error and Type II Error. - 7.
 Explain the concept of Probability Sampling with an example. - 8.
 What are the advantages of Stratified Sampling over the Simple Random Sampling? - 9.
 State various uses of Correlation and Regression analysis in economics. - 10.
 Distinguish between Partial and Multiple Correlations.